U.S. Department of State Seal

 Women Travelers: See our travel tips for Women Travelers.

-Students: See our Students Abroad page and FBI travel tips.
+Students: See our Students Abroad page and FBI Travel Tips.

 Faith-Based Travelers: See our following webpages for details:

 LGBTQI+ Rights: Consensual same-sex sexual activity is criminalized in Bangladesh and penalties include up to life imprisonment.
-See our LGBTQI Travel Information page and section 6 of our Human Rights report for further details.
-In 2016, AQIS specifically targeted and killed two prominent members of the Bangladesh LGBTQI+ community in their apartment because of their human rights activism and sexual orientation.
+See our LGBTQI Travel Information page and section six of our Human Rights report for further details.
+In 2016, AQIS targeted and killed two prominent members of the Bangladesh LGBTQI+ community in their apartment because of their human rights activism and sexual orientation.

 Persons with Mobility Issues: Public transportation, sidewalks, many buildings, and most public areas are not wheelchair accessible.

 For emergency services in Bangladesh, dial 999.
+Operators may not be proficient in English.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.